Brachychiton rupestris - Bottle Tree

 Share this product

-About Brachychiton rupestris - Bottle Tree
+About Your New Brachychiton rupestris - Bottle Tree

 Brachychiton rupestris, widely known as the Bottle Tree, is an iconic Australian native valued for its unmistakable swollen trunk, which stores water and enables exceptional drought tolerance.
 This sculptural feature makes it a standout in dry-climate gardens, civic landscapes, and rural properties seeking a bold botanical statement.